MathiasSM/mathiassm.github.io/data/pages/about.md

 From the start of my CS studies at USB, I always picked the courses that most interested me.
 I chose the specializations in Artificial Intelligence, Programming Languages and Databases Design and Architecture.
 I grew fond of the last two, specially.
 The rest of my time on the CS world, I've

+- **Been working for Amazon for 2+ years** mostly improving parts of Search,

 - **Participated in coding competitions** such as ACM-ICPC and IOI,

-- **Worked remotely** for people in different countries and time zones,

 - **Developed automation tools** to make some programming tasks easier,

-- **Worked as a SysAdmin** in a team responsible for the University's network,
+- **Worked as a SysAdmin** in a team responsible for my University's network,

 - **Given classes** to newcomers to Computer Science and Programming, and